awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating a Microsoft SQL Server DB instance and connecting to it](CHAP_GettingStarted.CreatingConnecting.SQLServer.md)\.

-## Connecting to your DB instance with Microsoft SQL Server Management Studio<a name="USER_ConnectToMicrosoftSQLServerInstance.SSMS"></a>

-In this procedure, you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.
-To download a standalone version of this utility, see [Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) in the Microsoft documentation\.

-**To connect to a DB instance using SSMS**
+## Before you connect<a name="sqlserver-before-connect"></a>

+Before you can connect to your DB instance, it has to be available and accessible\.

+1. Make sure that its status is `available`\.
+You can check this on the details page for your instance in the AWS Management Console or by using the [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) AWS CLI command\.
+![\[Check that the DB instance is available\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/sqlserver-available.png)

+1. Make sure that it is publicly accessible\.
+You can check this when you check the availability\.

+1. Make sure that the inbound rules of your VPC security group allow access to your DB instance\.
+For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

+## Finding the DB instance endpoint and port number<a name="sqlserver-endpoint"></a>

+You need both the endpoint and the port number to connect to the DB instance\.

+**To find the endpoint and port**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region of your DB instance\.

 1. Find the Domain Name System \(DNS\) name and port number for your DB instance: